 EarthCorps is hiring Crew Leaders and Crew Members for our 2022 Corps Program!
 EarthCorps is a Seattle-based non-profit organization with a mission to build global community through local environmental service.
 EarthCorps' Corps Program is an intensive year-long training program that unites young adults (ages 18-25) to learn skills in community building, environmental restoration, and reflective practice.

 Patagonia Seattle is hiring Customer Experience Guide.
 All positions include health, mental health, dental, and vision benefits, 401k, paid vacation and sick time, maternity/paternity leave, commuter benefits, a great discount on Patagonia gear, and more!

 Delridge Neighborhoods Development Association

 The Delridge Neighborhoods Development Association (DNDA) integrates Art, Nature, and Neighborhood to build and sustain a dynamic Delridge.
 DNDA was founded in 1996, and since then has provided innovative and inclusive programming, promoting social, racial, and environmental justice.
 DNDA is hiring for multiple positions, including:

-- Scholarship for Mothers
+Bankrate - Scholarship guide for LGBTQ students

 Seattle Foundation ignite powerful, rewarding philanthropy to make the Greater Seattle area stronger, more vibrant community for all.
 The Seattle Foundation has launched their scholarship cycle for the 2020-21 academic year.
 Many scholarships are in partnerships with local organizations.
 Click the link below to check out over 50 scholarships you could be eligible for.